vuw-research-computing/raapoi-docs/docs/accessing_the_cluster.md

 In all cases you will need to supply the hostname or IP address of the cluster, see above.
 You may also need to supply the port (22) and a path.
 The paths that you will most likely use are your home or your scratch space:
 _/nfs/home/username_ or _/nfs/scratch/username_

+There are many file transfer clients available for Mac, Windows and Linux, including but not limited to Free/OpenSource Desktop tools such as Filezilla, Cyberduck, Dolphin and proprietary/licenced offerings such as WinSCP, ExpanDrive, etc

 !!! tip "File transfer with cloud tools"
     If you are using cloud storage such as AWS, DropBox, Cloudstor, GLOBUS please look at the examples we have in [Connecting to Cloud Providers](external/cloud_providers.md)